Homecoming Week at Yuma High School will come to an eventful conclusion, today and tomorrow.

 The Emergency-911 service has been housed in the basement, and the YPD on the ground floor, since the building was constructed as 911 services came into existence for Yuma and Washington counties in the early 1990s.
 The city owns the building and leases the space to W-Y Combined Communications for $1 per year.

 Here is a crime story one will find only in a rural area, as a couple of men had their “hay day” but law enforcement had the final straw.

 Two Sundays ago, September 18, the Yuma County Sheriff’s Office received multiple reports of stolen large round hay bales in the Kirk area.
 A total of four separate victims, all from the Kirk area, reported a total loss of approximately 40 hay bales worth more than $2,000.

 Shop-All patrons soon will begin noticing gradual changes on the shelves as the locally-owned grocer’s supplier has been taken over by a much larger one.

 Associated Wholesale Grocers, Inc. (AWG) and Affiliated Foods Midwest Cooperative, Inc. (AFM) recently announced they had reached an agreement to combine the two cooperatives’ distribution businesses.
 Shop-All has been with Affiliated for decades.

 Crews were filling in open areas of sidewalk on the first few blocks of S. Main St. late last week after several remaining old service lines were replaced.
 Not much will be done along the first 2-1/2 blocks over the next couple of weeks.
 However,

-Because of its affiliation with the Professional Rodeo Cowboy’s Association, the Yuma County Fair has the opportunity to purchase four tickets for each session for the PRCA National Finals Rodeo, in Las Vegas, in December.
+Through the Yuma County Fair’s affiliation with the Professional Rodeo Cowboy’s Association, the Yuma County Fair Board has the opportunity to purchase some of the highly-sought-after tickets to the National Finals Rodeo.

 Name of Publication: The Yuma Pioneer, Inc.